NikolajMansson/ticket-app/README.md

 This clones the repo

-cd into the new folder and installs the required dependencies by command
+cd into the new folder and install the required dependencies by command

 $ npm install